pjgeorg/pMR/README.md

 In addition to the C++ API a limited C API is provided.

 ### Thread Support ###
-pMR supports multithreaded communication.
+pMR supports multi-threaded communication.
-Thread support is limited to only one thread working on a particular connection, or a resource associated with it, simultanously.
+Thread support is limited to only one thread working on a particular connection, or a resource associated with it, simultaneously.
 I.e., calls to functions associated with a particular connection have to be serialized.

 ### Documentation ###